Balancing your family assistance payments

 Firstly, check if you need to lodge a tax return.
 If you have a partner, they should check too.
 Once you know if you need to lodge, try our Tax Time Checker.
 Simply answer a few easy questions, and it'll tell you what you need to do this tax time.

-Once you know if you need to lodge, look at the most common scenarios families face when balancing their payments.
+Once you know if you need to lodge, look at the most common examples families face when balancing their payments.

 Family Tax Benefit (FTB)